bbdataeng/a-small-fire/README.md

 ## Output

-* `organization.json`: bundle that contains the resources Organization and Collection
+* `organization.json`: bundle that contains the resources Organization/Biobank and Organization/Collection.

-* `bundle-<BUNDLE_ID>.json`: bundle that containsin the resources Patient, Specimen, Condition of the input .xlsx file
+* `bundle-<BUNDLE_ID>.json`: bundle that contains the resources Patient, Specimen, Condition.